ftwkoopmans/msdap/doc/docker.md

           - *note; on Linux, you need to make sure the Docker daemon is running prior to starting the script*

-note: to use a different MS-DAP version, simply change the version number at the top of the launcher script.
-To view all available MS-DAP Docker containers, go to:
+To use a different MS-DAP version, simply change the version number at the top of the launcher script.
+To view all available MS-DAP Docker containers versions, go to:
 <https://hub.docker.com/repository/docker/ftwkoopmans/msdap>

 **what does the script do?**